OpenLEADR/openleadr-python/docs/index.rst

 Welcome to pyOpenADR
 ====================

-Dead-simple Python implementation of an OpenADR client and server.
+Super-convenient Python implementation of an OpenADR client and server.

 Key Features
 ============